 You will find between a handful up to around 40 or 50 markets for leagues in less dominant footballing countries.

-Horse racing is restricted to the UK and Ireland so it’s not the best place for that, but there is plenty of tennis, badminton, ice hockey, etc. Plus, they have run acca insurance and bore draw promotions in the past so there is scope for extra value.
+Horse racing is restricted to the UK, USA and Ireland so it’s not the best place for that if you are a global bettor, but there is plenty of tennis, badminton, ice hockey, etc., and you can bet on Mexican greyhounds too.
+Plus, they have run acca insurance and bore draw promotions in the past so there is scope for extra value.

 The base odds tend to be able to fight their corner though, especially in some of the leagues ignored by the big UK bookies – there can be some real diamonds in there.